waterthetrees/.github/profile/README.md

 🌲 [Weekly Meeting Notes](https://github.com/waterthetrees/waterthetrees/wiki/Weekly-Meeting)

-🤝 We need an outreach help to contact cities and a data person to clean up the tree data
+🤝 We need outreach help to contact cities and a data person to clean up the tree data